netdata/netdata/collectors/freeipmi.plugin/README.md

   password PASS           connect to remote IPMI host
                           default: local IPMI processor

+  driver-type IPMIDRIVER
+                          Specify the driver type to use instead of doing an auto selection.
+                          The currently available outofband drivers are LAN and  LAN_2_0, which  perform  IPMI  1.5  and  IPMI  2.0 respectively.
+                          The currently available inband drivers are KCS, SSIF, OPENIPMI and SUNBMC.

   sdr-cache-dir PATH      directory for SDR cache files
                           default: /tmp